 GASB has issued statements that will become effective in future years, including Statement Nos.
-87 (Leases), 91 (Conduit Debt Obligations), 92 (Omnibus 2020), 94 (Public-Private and Public-Private Partnerships and Availability Payment Arrangements), 96 (Information Technology Arrangements), 97 (Certain Component Unit Criteria, and Accounting and Financial Reporting for Internal Revenue Code Section 457 Deferred Compensation Plans), 99 (Omnibus 2022), and 100 (Accounting Changes and Error Corrections).
+94 (Public-Private and Public-Private Partnerships and Availability Payment Arrangements), 96 (Information Technology Arrangements), 100 (Accounting Changes and Error Corrections), and 101 (Compensated Absences).
 Management has not yet determined the impact of these statements on the financial statements.